TL;DR

 Step 4: Regular Monitoring & Adjustment Reversing your biological age is not a one-time fix; it's an ongoing process of monitoring and refinement.

 The "UK State of Longevity 2025" report is a stark warning, but it is also a call to empowerment.
-For the first time, we have the tools to look under the bonnet of our own health, see exactly how we are aging, and take precise, scientifically-backed steps to change course.
+For the first time, we have the tools to look under the bonnet of our own health, see exactly how we are ageing, and take precise, scientifically-backed steps to change course.

 Ignoring this new reality is a gamble with your health and your financial future – a gamble that, for over two in five of us, has odds stacked firmly against us.
 The £4.7 million lifetime burden is not just a statistic; it is the potential cost of inaction, paid for in lost health, lost wealth, and lost time.